 It can be quickly and easily fitted at the roadside and recovered from the garage you visit.

 Driving on a flat may sound like dangerous stuff, but these reinforced tyres enable you to drive post-puncture for a limited distance.
 In the past they’ve been fitted by manufacturers and weren’t suitable for all cars.

-While these tyres can stop you being stranded at the roadside, the AA’s Max Holdstock suggests drivers tell their insurer if they have run-flats fitted, “as they could be classed as a modification”.
+While these tyres can stop you being stranded at the roadside, the you should tell your insurer if you have run-flats fitted, as they could be classed as a modification.